2023–24 Aris Thessaloniki F.C. season

 The 2023–24 season was the 110th season in the existence of Aris Thessaloniki F.C. and the club's 6th consecutive season in the top flight of Greek football since their return there.
 In addition to the Super League 1, Aris are participating in this season's editions of the Greek Cup and for 5th consecutive time in a European competition and the UEFA Europa Conference League.

 In the UEFA Europa Conference League, Aris Thessaloniki started in the Second qualifying round, where eliminated Armenian Ararat-Armenia with a home win and a draw.
 After that in the Third qualifying round and even though Aris won first leg's game in Thessaloniki, were eliminated by Ukrainian club Dynamo Kyiv in penalties.

-In the Super League 1, Aris Thessaloniki kicked off the season with two away defeats from OFI Crete and Lamia.
-In the first home game and after the managerial change, Aris won Asteras Tripolis with 3-2.
+In the Super League 1, Aris Thessaloniki kicked off the season with two away defeats from OFI and Lamia.
+In the first home game and after the managerial change, Aris won Asteras Tripolis with 3–2.
 The result of away game, on 17 September, in the Derby of Thessaloniki was 0-0.
 In Regular season with 12 wins and 6 draws Aris Thessaloniki finish in 5th place and entered in Championship Play-offs.
 In Championship Play-offs with 4 wins and 1 draw Aris Thessaloniki remained in 5th place and did not qualify in a European competition for next season.

 In the Greek Cup Aris Thessaloniki entered in Round of 16.
 The Round of 16 draw took place on 20 October and Aris Thessaloniki were drawn to AEK Athens.
 Both games were played behind closed doors.
 The first leg's game in Athens has ended 0-0 and in the second leg's one in Thessaloniki the result was also draw (1-1).
-Aris Thessaloniki won in penalties with 4-2 and advanced to Quarter-finals where faced Niki Volou.
+Aris Thessaloniki won in penalties with 4-2 and advanced to Quarter-finals where faced Niki Volos.
 With a win and a draw Aris Thessaloniki advanced to Semi-finals.
 In this phase, Aris Thessaloniki eliminated Panetolikos with a win and a draw.
 The Greek Cup final took place in Panthessaliko Stadium and behind closed doors.
 Aris Thessaloniki lost the title by Panathinaikos with a goal in additional time.

 Apostolos Terzis, after the defeat from Lamia in second matchday, resigned and Akis Mantzios was hired as the new manager of Aris Thessaloniki until the end of the season.